 Following the conviction of Orsi and Spagnolini in Italy, evidence from the case was passed to the Indian authorities, which allowed the investigation to gather pace.
-Tyagi and Khaitan were arrested and questioned by the CBI in December 2016, although as yet charges do not appear to have been brought.
+Tyagi and Khaitan were arrested and questioned by the CBI in December 2016, and charges were filed against them in September 2017.
 Hascke, Michel and Gerosa remain wanted in India, the subject of Interpol ‘Red Notices’ issued by the ED in 2015, although Hascke appears to have been removed from the public Red Notice list in December 2016.
 Italy declined to extradite Gerosa to India in June 2018.

 There is a controversy over whether AgustaWestland was ever blacklisted (forbidden to bid on contracts) in India as a result of the scandal.
 In April 2016, members of the former Congress Party-led government (in power when the scandal broke in 2012) claimed that they blacklisted the company, but that the new National Democratic Alliance government of Narendra Modi had allowed them to bid again.
 However, the Modi government claimed that their predecessors had never blacklisted the company, and that they, on the contrary, would initiate a process to do so.

 “Report of the Comptroller and Auditor General of India on Acquisition of helicopters for VVIPs”, Aug.
 13, 2013, http://www.cag.gov.in/sites/default/files/audit_report_files/Union_Defence_Compliance_Report_10_2013.pdf.